Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 • Rapid rise in glucose within 30–60 minutes of eating

-• Peak levels are significantly higher than your baseline
+• Peak levels significantly higher than your baseline

 • Glucose levels remaining elevated for more than 2–3 hours